mschmittfull/perr/README.rst

 Example applications
 --------------------

-- Combine delta_m, delta_m^2, G_2[delta_m] to get proxy of target=delta_halo.
-This tests the halo bias expansion.
+- Real space halo bias expansion at the field level: Combine delta_m, delta_m^2, G_2[delta_m] and other fields to get proxy of target=delta_halo.
+Use main_calc_Perr.py for this.
+To submit multiple jobs to compute this, run main_calc_Perr.job.helios.spawn.py.
+The results will be saved in dill files that can be loaded as shown in the notebooks.

+- The fields in the bias expansion can also be shifted fields as defined in arxiv:1811.10640.
+In that case, large-scale (infrared) displacements are included.
+To precompute these shifted fields, run main_shift_catalog_by_Psi_grid.py.
+An example job script is in main_shift_catalog_by_Psi_grid.job.helios.

+- The same can be done in redshift space, using main_calc_RSD_Perr.py.

 - Combine different mass-weighted delta_h fields to get proxy of target=delta_m.
 This can be used to test how well mass-weighted halos can recover the dark matter field.
+For this, modify main_calc_Perr.py accordingly (exchanging source and target fields).

 Example usage